steven-exarcos/pass-documentation/infrastructure-documenation/operations-production/ops-aws-arch.md

 #### Notification Services
 Notification Services are responsible for consuming messages from the submission event queues and sending notifications via email.
 The Notification Service ECS task is configured to be able to access the ECR, SSM Parameter store, and SQS.
-SES enabled in production mode for sending emails from the notifications service.
+SES is enabled in production mode for sending emails from the notifications service.

 #### Data Loaders
 The Data Loaders (Journal, Grant, Publication) are executed as AWS Batch jobs within ECS Fargate compute